In his early 20’s, General Gregorio del Pilar (also known as “Goyo”) was just as love-struck as most people his age.

-One lady in particular caught his eyes: Dolores Nable Jose, a pretty heiress whom he actually looked forward to marrying as soon as the war ends.
+One lady, in particular, caught his eyes: Dolores Nable Jose, a pretty heiress whom he actually looked forward to marrying as soon as the war ended.

 Among those who became Juliets of Philippine Revolution’s Romeo were: Neneng Rodrigo, daughter of Bulacan’s first Filipino civil governor and also Goyong’s first love; a sister of Col. Leyva; and Felicidad Aguinaldo, the younger sister of Gen. Aguinaldo who reportedly knelt, prayed, and wept at the exact spot where the young general died in Tirad Pass.